Documentation

 N > 1000 Rejected (HTTP 422).
 Contact us for large-scale access.

-"exact" mode is limited to N ≤ 25.
+"statevector" mode is limited to N ≤ 20 (Tier 1 only).
 All modes follow the tier depth limits above.

 Reference — Rate Limits